mail us | mail this page

 Unlike the DNS system, there is no option in the standards to tell the LDAP server to follow (resolve) a referral (there is a referenced RFC draft in various documents) - it is left to the LDAP client to directly contact the new server using the returned referral.
 Equally, because the standard does not define LDAP data organisation it does not contravene the standard for an LDAP server to follow (resolve) the referrals and some LDAP servers perform this function automatically using a process that is usually called chaining.

 The built-in replication features of LDAP allow one or more copies of a directory (DIT) to be slaved (or replicated) from a single master thus inherently creating a resilient structure.
-Verion 2.4 of OpenLDAP introduced the ability to provide full N-Way Multi-Master configurations.
+Version 2.4 of OpenLDAP introduced the ability to provide full N-Way Multi-Master configurations.

 It is important, however, to emphasize the difference between LDAP and a transactional database.
 When an update is performed on a master LDAP enabled directory, it may take some time (in computing terms) to update all the slaves - the master and slaves may be unsynchronised for period of time.